tmeckel/coredns-finalizer/README.md

 ## Ready

-This plugin reports readiness to the ready plugin.
-It will be immediately ready.
+This plugin will be immediately ready and thus does not report it's status.

 ## Examples